GN296qt/java/oops/README.md

 instance variable - refers to attributes of object local varibles - refers to the parameters passed to the constructor this.instancevariable = localvariable

+constructor overloading
+-refers to a single class having muliple constructors with the same name but diffeent parameter lists -it is example of compiletime/static polymorphism because constructor to be invoked is determined at compile time based on hte argumnets provided